-So, you’ve probably heard that a “Pit Bull” is a type of dog.
+So… you’ve probably heard that a “Pit Bull” is a type of dog.

 Mind you – this is for a dog without any history of aggression, and at most only half Pit Bull.
-(Look at Camo – he’s definitely got some hound in his ears).
+(Look at him – he’s definitely got some hound in his ears).

 I’m not one to dictate to a company what it’s policy should be, but let’s be serious – the majority of any of these breeds are gentle unless provoked… assuming they have the right owners.

 I digress; I’ve switched companies – that’s the moral of the story.

 So – tell me, have you ever been dropped by an insurance company… especially for something (in your opinion!) that was completely arbitrary?
-I want to hear about it… sound off in the comments!